-Candidates for the M.Ed.- Art must satisfactorily complete comprehensive exams with a supporting exhibit.
+Candidates for the M.Ed.- Art must satisfactorily complete comprehensive exams at the end of their program of study.
 If judged unsatisfactory, all or part of the oral examination may be retaken once in the following semester or summer term.